enmasseio/evejs/README.md

 Methods:

-- `Agent.send(to: String, message: String)`
+- `Agent.send(to: String | Object, message: String)`
   Send a message to an other agent.
+Parameter `to` is either:

+  - the id of the recipient.
+  - an object specifying the type of transport and the id of the recipient:
+    `{id: string, transport: string}`
+  - an object specifying the id of a transport and the id of the recipient:
+    `{id: string, transportId: string}`

 - `Agent.receive(from: String, message: String)`
   Receive a message from an agent.
 The default implementation of this function iterates over all message listeners registered via `Agent.on`.
 The method can be overloaded if needed.

 - `Agent.on(pattern: String | RegExp | Function, callback: Function)`
   Register an message listener, which is triggered when a message comes in which matches given pattern.
 The pattern can be a String (exact match), a